billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 - I like the rule that routines that have interesting science shouldn't be complicated / obscured by tracer-related code.
-This is violated by the inline option, and to a lesser extent by the tracersAndStatesBrokenOut option.
+This is violated by the inline option, to a lesser extent by the tracersBrokenOut option, and to an even lesser (but non-zero) extent by the tracersAndStatesBrokenOut option.

 - I like having routines either be coordination routines or calculation